JoshDoug/airline-booking-system/ReadMe.md

 ## Git Workflow

-Up for discussion, but preferably:
+Up for discussion (for more information see links in Wiki Home page), but preferably:

 * master stays in a stable state and is not worked on directly
 * branch for a feature